How NJ beaches could become more affordable by summer 2026, but probably won’t

-Well, it's been another successful year at the Jersey Shore.
-From the amazing concerts to the amusement rides and arcades on the boardwalks, there's no denying people don't love a trip down the shore.
+Well, that's another summer in the books for the Jersey Shore.
+From the amazing concerts to the amusement rides and arcades on the boardwalks, there's no denying people don't love a trip along the Jersey coast.

-We love it so much, in fact, that we don't seem to care how much we spend when we visit.
+In fact, most visitors don't seem to care how much they spend when they come down.
 Just think about that for a minute.
 It's not cheap at all to visit the Jersey Shore during the summer months.

 Food and rides are already expensive, but there's not much we can do about that.
 We also have to budget for parking, which can also get quite expensive.